SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in Ireland?

-Ireland offers Atlantic, Irish Sea and Celtic Sea filming, with the Wild Atlantic Way running 2,500 kilometres along the dramatic west coast.
-Basking sharks—the second-largest fish on Earth—aggregate off Cork and Kerry in late spring; common dolphins and humpback whales pass through the Celtic Sea; and grey seals haul out along the entire coast.
-Yacht and boat logistics are well-established at every major harbour.
+Ireland gives Atlantic, Irish Sea and Celtic Sea filming, with the Wild Atlantic Way running 2,500 kilometres along the dramatic west coast.
+Basking sharks—the second-largest fish on Earth—aggregate off Cork and Kerry in late spring.
+Common dolphins and humpback whales pass through the Celtic Sea.
+And grey seals haul out along the entire coast.
+Yacht and boat logistics are well-set up at each major harbour.

 What wildlife is available in Ireland?